 / Verdict /

 Cleo has several features that are only available on Cleo+, the paid version of their app.
 However, the main consideration here is whether you are willing to give up your data to get a free product or not, since Money Dashboard do sell your data, whereas Cleo do not.
 It is also good to check whether the Cleo Savings Wallet is the best option for you to save as it has no FSCS protection.

 Despite all of the information above, really the most important thing that will influence your decision of which of these products to use is the presentation.

 Money Dashboard could be described as ‘old school’.
 Their app looks and feels like a banking app, with sober colours, charts, lists of transactions etc. Cleo, on the other hand, has been designed to look more like social media, with the chatbot using memes, slang, and even mild insults to keep you on your financial goals.

-At first glance, the 2 products appear to clearly be aimed at people of different ages, with Cleo for younger people and Money Dashboard for older.
+At first glance, the two products appear to be aimed at people of different ages, with Cleo for younger people and Money Dashboard for older.
 However, this may be a little unfair, firstly to think that all young people like the social media type ‘fun’ approach, and secondly to older people who may like to have a more light-hearted and gamified approach to their finances.